Running a ROS node as a Kubernetes deployment

 Caution: If you have a more complicated ROS setup, such as a ROS master running on another machine, you might need to change

-in rostopic-echo.yaml.
+ROS_MASTER_URIorROS_IPin rostopic-echo.yaml.

 You can run a ROS node by creating a Kubernetes Deployment object, and you can describe a Deployment in a YAML file.

-For example, this YAML file describes a Deployment that runs rostopic echo
+For example, this YAML file describes a Deployment that runs rostopic echo.

-Create file called rostopic-echo.yaml
+Create file called rostopic-echo.yaml with the following contents:

 apiVersion: apps/v1